Saimaa Lake IMMA

 Summary

 Lake Saimaa in Finland hosts an isolated endemic population of the Saimaa ringed seal (Pusa hispida saimensis), a freshwater seal subspecies.
-The Saimaa subspecies has been genetically isolated from the Baltic ringed seal (Pusa hispida botnica) for around 9,500 years.
-With only about 400 seals left, the Saimaa ringed seal population, is endangered but slowly increasing.
-The subspecies is affected by climate change, bycatch in fishing gear, recreational use of the region and industrial development.
+The Saimaa subspecies has been genetically isolated from the other ringed seals (Pusa hispida) at least around 9,500 years.
+With less than 500 seals left, the Saimaa ringed seal population is endangered but slowly increasing.
+The subspecies is affected by climate change, bycatch in fishing gear, recreational use of the region and industrial development

 Description of Qualifying Criteria